 - if you would struggle to seek/ find one-to-one support should you be triggered or overwhelmed by anything that comes up during the process (although the practices may be highly therapeutic, they are not a substitute for one-to-one therapy)

-If you are in any way unsure if this is for you, I invite you to contact me.
+If you are in any way unsure if this is for you, you are welcome to get in touch.

 Using technology wisely – online connectivity to deepen our offline connectivity

 Monthly membership options range from £15 – 75 per month for the initial pilot programme.
-If you feel you need this community, I am open to exploring other options and other ways of exchange should this sliding scale still not be affordable.
-If you want to join at a different membership fee from the options below, please let me know.
-I’m aiming to ensure that everyone who needs this community is able to connect.
+If you feel you need this community, there’s the option of other ways of exchange should this sliding scale still not be affordable.
+If you would need a different membership fee from the options below, please get in touch.
+Part of the vision is that everyone who needs this community is able to have access.